-Instructions to complete template RT.01.02 —List of financial entities within the scope of the register of information
+Instructions to complete template B_01.02 —List of financial entities within the scope of the register of information

 Where the register of information is maintained and updated at sub-consolidated and consolidated level, this template identifies all the financial entities belonging to the sub-group and group.
-Where the financial entity responsible for maintaining and updating the register of information does not belong to a group, only that financial entity shall be reported in this template and the entry of this template shall be the same as template RT.01.01.
+Where the financial entity responsible for maintaining and updating the register of information does not belong to a group, only that financial entity shall be reported in this template and the entry of this template shall be the same as template B_01.01.

 Where an entity is acting on behalf of a financial entity for all the activities of the financial entity (including the ICT services), the direct ICT third-party service providers to that entity should be recorded in the relevant templates of the register of information of the financial entity.
 In such case, that entity is only registered as an entity maintaining the register and shall not be reported in this template.